Database-Based Observability

 - When in different phases, the phase of

-db-log-pushershould be higher than that ofai-statistics(higher numbers execute first)
+db-log-pushershould be higher than that ofai-statistics(higher numbers run earlier on the request path and later on the response path)

 Step 4: Configure HiMarket